NRJ Music Awards bring the world to Cannes

 As the foremost commercial youth radio in France, the station can often host exclusive appearances that have included noted performances by U2, Madonna, Johnny Halliday, Lady Gaga and Stromae, who was famously carried onto the stage like a mannequin (see video).

-The 2015 edition will include Adele debuting her hit single “Hello” live on television, with Ed Sheeran, Cats on Trees, David Guetta, Ellie Goulding and Sam Smith amongst the other nominees.
+The 2015 edition included Adele debuting her hit single “Hello” live on television.
+Ed Sheeran, Cats on Trees, David Guetta, Ellie Goulding and Sam Smith were among the other nominees.